pNre/ExSwift/README.md

 # Installation

-Because of Xcode errors it's not possible to integrate this project with Cocoapods or as Embeded Framework.
+Because of Xcode errors it's not possible to integrate this project with Cocoapods or as Embedded Framework.
 [Read more at Dev Forum](https://devforums.apple.com/message/983747#983747)

 ## Use submodule and copy source code
 1. Add ExSwift as a submodule
 2. Open the `ExSwift` project folder, and drag `ExSwift` sub folder with source code into the file navigator of your Xcode project.
-Make sure you select add to targe
+Make sure you select add to target
 3. Use it

 ``` swift